Orange-OpenSource/PowerDNS-Operator/docs/guides/clusterzones.md

-# Zone deployment
+# ClusterZone deployment

 ## Specification

-The specification of the `Zone` contains the following fields:
+The specification of the `ClusterZone` contains the following fields:

 | Field | Type | Required | Description |
 | ----- | ---- |:--------:| ----------- |